wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/write-data/includes/3-adding-customizing-edit-form.md

 In this screenshot, **First Name** and **Last Name** are two columns, **Street 1** is set to span all four columns, **City** uses three columns, and **State/Province** uses one.
-With a few clicks of the mouse, you can layout your forms in a logical manner.
+With a few clicks of the mouse, you can lay out your forms in a logical manner.
 Using the 6 or 12 column layout gives you the most sizing flexibility and is preferred over setting **Snap to columns** to **Off**.